Thailand

 • Krungsri

-Thailand has a tough policy on gambling, the country only allows state lottery and horse racing betting, due to the limited gambling industry, Thais use illegal platforms, which contributes to the increase in crime in the state.
+Thailand has a strict policy on gambling.
+Only the state lottery and betting on horse races are allowed in the country.
+Due to the limited gambling industry, Thais use illegal platforms, which contributes to the growth of crime in the state.

-The sector is managed by the Thai Gaming Control Division.
-For running an illegal gambling business in the country, criminals face a fine of $546 - $5 K and/or a prison sentence of 1 to 10 years.
+The sector is administered by the Gambling Control Division of Thailand.
+For organizing an illegal gambling business in the country, offenders face a fine of $546 - $5 thousand and/or imprisonment from 1 to 10 years.

-Attention, the Russian Federation has an agreement with the kingdom on the extradition of citizens whom one of the parties is looking for to be tried or punished for a crime.
-It is not recommended to engage in online gambling in Thailand while living in Russia (and vice versa).
+Attention, the Russian Federation has a treaty with the kingdom on the extradition of citizens who are wanted by one of the parties for trial or punishment for a crime.
+It is not recommended to engage in online gambling in Thailand while residing in Russia (and vice versa).

 Risk level